Stiffer alginate gels deposit more efficiently in microchannel flows: Introduction

 \section{Introduction}

-The flow behavior of polymer solutions in microchannels dictates success or failure in many systems.
+The flow behavior of polymer solutions in microchannels dictates the success or failure in many systems.
 Dilute polymer solutions typically flow easily, while concentrated or cross-linked polymer solutions may clog.
-Bulk rheology describes flow characteristics of polymer solutions.
-Properties such as shear thinning and yield stresses can describe how well a solution is likely to flow through microchannels, such as 3D printing nozzles \cite{Liu2023OnPrintability, Townsend2019FlowBioprinting}.
-However, the flow of dilute polymer solutions with active cross-linking is not well described by bulk rheology, since localized gelation on the micro-scale may have different material properties from the bulk substance \cite{Geraud}.
-The manner in which actively cross-linking solutions behave in micro-confined flow is relevant to many applications, such as blood clotting \cite{Fogelson}, biofilm formation \cite{Drescher}, certain types of 3D printing \cite{Piras2020MulticomponentBioinks}, and microfluidic fabrication of hydrogels \cite{Hati, utech2015,martino2016controllable}.
-Arguably the situation in which crosslinking polymer clogging dynamics is most well understood lies in the formation of blood clots \cite{Fogelson}.
-Synthetic applications seek to avoid clogging, and typically also aim to avoid instantaneous cross-linking in small channel flows \cite{Hati}.
-As such, the manner in which actively cross-linking solutions behave in engineered micro-confined flow is under-explored.
+Bulk rheology describes the flow characteristics of polymer solutions.
+Properties such as shear thinning and yield stresses can describe how well a solution is likely to flow through microchannels, such as nozzles for three-dimensional (3D) printing \cite{Liu2023OnPrintability, Townsend2019FlowBioprinting}.
+However, the flow of dilute polymer solutions with active cross-linking is not well described by bulk rheology.
+Regions of localized gelation on the micro-scale may have different material properties from the bulk substance \cite{Geraud}.
+Localized gelation also represents inhomogeneities that may be difficult to characterize.
+The manner in which actively cross-linking solutions behave in micro-confined flow is relevant to many biological situations, such as blood clotting \cite{Fogelson} and biofilm formation \cite{Drescher}.
+Elsewhere in the nature, in the context of petroleum engineering, properties of gelling polymer systems are optimized to block pores, control water content, and generally assist reservoir development and oil recovery \cite{liu2020investigation, tian2023gel, liu2022high}.
+Manufacturing processes such as certain types of 3D printing \cite{Piras2020MulticomponentBioinks}, and microfluidic fabrication of hydrogels \cite{Hati, utech2015,martino2016controllable} rely on careful control of gelling systems to achieve appropriate material properties for a particular application.
+These synthetic applications seek to avoid clogging, and typically also aim to avoid instantaneous cross-linking in small channel flows \cite{Hati}.
+Despite the importance of polymer gelation in confined channels, more emphasis is typically placed on the material properties of the resulting gel.
+The dynamics of gelation in flow, and its impact on the flow, remains underexplored.